swaroopb2001/project-work-2/readme.md

 [FOR DEVS ]
 Reconfigured backend to run with flask
-install flask,flask-marshmallow, flask_mysqldb, flask_cors using pip3 if needed
+install flask,flask-marshmallow, flask_mysqldb, flask_cors, datetime, pyjwt==2.0.0 using pip3 if needed
 app configured to run on port 5000
 basic database connection code added (to be updated once actual db is made)
 run cmd: